lessmad/lessmad.github.com/index.md

 <div class="jumbotron intro">
   <h1>
     <img src="/assets/images/Ember.js_Logo_and_Mascot.png" />
-    We are a consulting company located in the San Francisco Bay Area, helping businesses to build web applications using Ember.js and Ruby on Rails.
+    We are a team of developers located in the San Francisco Bay Area, helping businesses to build web applications using Ember.js and Ruby on Rails.
   </h1>
 </div>